Nurse Entry To Practice (NETP) programme

 Applications

-Applications for the mid-year semester 2026, open on 8 April and should be mad through the ACE nursing website.
-Applications close at noon Tuesday 5 May.
+Applications for the End-of-Year 2026, open on 4 August and should be made through the ACE nursing website.

 Email Julie Hedley, Southern Cross Healthcare National Education Lead, to learn more about the Soutehrn Cross Healthcare NETP programme: julie.hedley@schl.co.nz